silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 your own fragments by using a `\$DefineFragment` placeholder in your component's template.
 This example will simply create an area rendered before the table wrapped in a simple `<div>`.

-[notice]
+> [!WARNING]
-Please note that in templates, you'll need to escape the dollar sign on `\$DefineFragment`.
-These are specially processed placeholders as opposed to native template syntax.
+> Please note that in templates, you'll need to escape the dollar sign on `\$DefineFragment`.
+These are specially
-[/notice]
+> processed placeholders as opposed to native template syntax.

 ```php
 namespace App\Form\GridField;